Sullux/fp-light/lib/type/README.md

 * `jstype`: the native type as reported by `typeof value`.
 * `name`: the name of the factory function for this type.
 * `factory`: the factory function for this type.
-* `inheritence`: an array of all factory functions within the prototype chain from the factory of the given value through the final factory `Object`.
+* `inheritance`: an array of all factory functions within the prototype chain from the factory of the given value through the final factory `Object`.

 Example: